avishaymahluf/openstack-coverage/README.md

 Ansible roles for measuring coverage on the openstack python components while deployment and execution of tests.

-This repository contains 4 roles for installing, aggregating data, generating reports and publishing to SonarQube:
+This repository contains a role for installing, aggregating data, generating reports and publishing to SonarQube:

 * Activate - Installs and configures coverage tool and dependencies.
 * Collect - Aggregates coverage and copy to the undercloud by default